dominicparga/osmgraphing/notes.md

 - Write down alternative implementation-approaches
   - Implement shortcut-edges more memory-efficient storing list of costs per src-dst-pair instead of per edge.
   - Routing from src-node to dst-node where dst-node has at least the city-level of the src-node.
-- extend configs
-  - flag: keep metric or not -> save memory
-    NO because graph is a static thing.

 ### Extend tests